WebOfTrustInfo/rwot6-santabarbara/draft-documents/open-badges-are-verifiable-credentials.md

 More precisely, during verification, the hash of the present credential is calculated to ensure it matches `targetHash`.
 The `proof` section is how to merge this local credential with one-way hashes of other credentials (to avoid revealing the contents) into a tree structure, the base of which should equal `merkleRoot`.
 Lastly, the `merkleRoot` value is the expected value on the blockchain, which we can indepdently confirm.
 In the `anchors` part of the proof, the `type` and `sourceId` incidate which blockchain, transaction id, and transaction field to fetch; this value should equal the `merkleRoot` value.

-The proof is able to tie the Verifiable Credential to the issuer DID by proving that the public key that signed the target transaction is authorized by the DID document associated with the issuer's DID.
+This example shows an issuer identitied with a DID (`did:example:issuer_did`).
+This enables an improved authenticity check during the Blockcerts verification process, which will ensure the public key that signed the issuing transaction is authorized by the DID document associated with the issuer's DID.

 This format is proposed for Blockcerts v3, and has the advantage of unifying Blockcerts more tighly into Verifiable Credentials / Open Badges, as opposed to a separate Open Badge extension.